sasamarjanovic295/Color-Constancy-Using-Household-Objects/README.md

 # Color-Constancy-Using-Household-Objects

-This project explores color constancy using images of household objects and a simple four-point color calibration method.
-The current implementation corrects color inconsistencies by aligning RGB values from captured and reference images.
+This project explores color constancy using images of household objects and multiple calibration strategies: four-point, multi-point, and grid-based color correction.
+It aligns RGB values from captured and reference images to improve consistency under different lighting conditions.

 ---